 Bullying Inform parents.
 Break/lunch or after school detention or possible exclusion depending on severity.
 Deliberate racist/homophobic acts Inform parents.
 Break/lunch or after school detention or possible exclusion depending on severity.
-Class ba sed incidents Verbally abuse child/name calling Traffic light system.
-If serious, then lunch or after school detention.
-Verbal aggression towards staff KS2 15 minute after school detention.
-KS1 lunch detention.
-Swearing Traffic light system Physically hurt child Inform parents.
+Class s based incidents Verbally abuse child/name calling Traffic light system.
+If it is serious, send to member of SLT for an appropriate sanction.
+Verbal aggression towards staff KS2 - Break/lunch or after school detention.
+KS1- lunch detention.
+Swearing Traffic light system.
+If it is serious, send to member of SLT for an appropriate sanction.
+Physically hurt child Inform parents.
 Lunch or after school detention or possible isolation/exclusion depending on severity.
-Waste time in class Break/lunch time detention Deliberate destruction of equipment Traffic light system.
+Waste time in class Traffic light system.
+If behaviour continues, calculate time wasted to be paid back at break/lunch/after school.
+Deliberate destruction of equipment Traffic light system.
 If it is serious (e.g. purposely breaking furniture/window) then send for SMT.
-Disrespectful in class Traffic light system Refusal to do work KS2 15 minute after school detention.
-KS1 work to be sent home.
-Refusal to follow adult instructions Traffic light system Running off/walking away from an adult KS2 15 minute after school detention.
+Disrespectful in class Traffic light system Refusal to do work Traffic light system.
+KS2 - if behaviour continues, calculate time wasted to be paid back at break/lunch/after school.
+KS1 - work to be sent home.
+Refusal to follow adult instructions Traffic light system.
+If behaviour continues, break/lunch or after school detention.
+Running off/walking away from an adult KS2 - Break/lunch or after school detention.
+KS1 - lunch detention.
+Walk out of class KS2 - Break/lunch or after school detention.
 KS1 lunch detention.
-Walk out of class KS2 15 minute after school detention.
-KS1 lunch detention.
-Refusal to leave on red card Lunchtime detention - call for SLT Refusal to leave for SLT - after school detention.
-Playgrou und incidents Physically hurt someone Sent onto wall and lose rest of play or next play depending on time of incident.
+Play ground incidents Physically hurt someone Sent onto wall and lose rest of play or next play depending on time of incident.
 If it is serious, send to member of SLT for an appropriate sanction.
 Deliberate destruction of equipment Sent onto wall and lose rest of play or next play depending on time of incident.
 Verbally abuse someone Sent onto wall and lose rest of play or next play depending on time of incident.
-Refusal to follow adult instructions Detention break/lunch.
-Cyber bullying Inform parents.
-Break/lunch or after school detention orec equiline or possible isolation/exclusion depending on severity.
+Refusal to follow adult instructions Break/lunch/ after school detention. ncidents online Cyber bullying Inform parents.
+Break/lunch or after school detention or possible isolation/exclusion depending on severity.
 Sending hurtful or unkind messages Inform parents.
 Break/lunch or after school detention or possible isolation/exclusion depending on severity.

 Sharing inappropriate content Inform parents.
 Break/lunch or after school detention or possible isolation/exclusion depending on severity.
-Uniform If a chil d is not wearing the correct uniform, see the steps below.
+Uniform If a child is not wearing the corr ect uniform, see the steps below.
 1 st day Speak to pupil about their uniform.
-Inform office for reminder text to be sent.
+Inform office reminder text to be sent.
 2 nd day Text sent to parents and uniform provided for pupil from Eve.
 If pupil refuses to wear provided uniform: 1 st day of refusal - break time detention.
 2 nd day of refusal - lunch time detention.
 3 rd day of refusal - after school detention.